ZeinabFarah/Efficient-Sampling-Method-to-Propagate-Uncertainty-in-Community-Resilience-System-Models/README.md

 The code folder includes two subfolders:

 1. *Illustrative Example*
-This folder contains code for an illustrative example that compares the efficiency of Importance Sampling and crude Monte Carlo in a hypothetical example.
+This folder contains code that compares the efficiency of Importance Sampling and crude Monte Carlo in a hypothetical example.

 2. *Reliability of WSN*
 This folder contains code for determining the reliability of a hypothetical Water Supply Network (WSN) using Importance Sampling and crude Monte Carlo.